BadassBison/Shell-Scripts/README.md

 ***
 ### my_add_aliases
-This script adds the default aliased to the .bash_profile
+This script adds the default aliases to the .bash_profile

 ***